Business Attorneys Pleasanton CA

 The most important step in forming a partnership is the preparation of a well drafted agreement that clearly spells out rights, responsibilities & expectations of the parties.
-Our attorneys have extensive experience in the formation of new partnerships, including the preparation of partnership agreements.
+Our business attorneys have extensive experience in the formation of new partnerships, including the preparation of partnership agreements.

 Types of Partnerships